-I am currently involved in three large-scale citizen science projects that invite citizens to participate in the process of ‘doing’ science.
+I am currently involved in several large-scale citizen science projects that invite citizens to participate in the process of ‘doing’ science.
 Click on a project title below for more information.

 Help researchers study the biodiversity and biogeography of urban ants.

 Sample the bacterial biodiversity of your home.

 Several ongoing projects about the wild life that lives on us and around us.